UCSBCarpentry/2022-01-04-ucsb-python/_episodes/09-scraping-html.md

 ~~~
 {: .output}

-Use of the 'info()' function allows us to identify the type of data in our dataframe.
+Use of the `info()` function allows us to identify the type of data in our dataframe.
 Why might we want to do this?

 ~~~
 df.info()